Updated March 20, 2020

 How is that possible?

 First, everything hinges on excellent content.
 Excellent content is easy to produce, nearly for free because it’s probably already in your head.

-Second, many of the tools recommended by gurus are ones they’ve chosen after years of fine tuning their process and business model, not the tools they started with.
+Also remember, many of the tools recommended by gurus are ones they’ve chosen after years of fine tuning their process and business model, not the tools they started with.